• Skip to primary navigation

 Ingredients for Muffin Crumble Topping

-This topping is not necessary, however it elevates this muffin recipe to a sweet morning or evening treat.
+This topping is not necessary, however it elevates this muffin recipe to a sweet morning or evening treat and I love the texture with a slightly crisp top.

 • All-Purpose Flour or Gluten Free Flour Blend